Senta Berger

 Senta Verhoeven (née Berger; Austrian German: [ˈzɛnta ˈbɛʁɡɐ], [ˈzɛnta ˈbɛʁɡɐ]; born 13 May 1941) is an Austrian-German actress.
-She received many award nominations for her acting in theatre, film and television; her awards include three Bambi Awards, two Romys, an Adolf Grimme Award, both a Deutscher and a Bayerischer Fernsehpreis, and a Goldene Kamera.
+She received many award nominations for her acting in theatre, film, and television; her awards include three Bambi Awards, two Romys, an Adolf Grimme Award, both a Deutscher Fernsehpreis and a Bayerischer Fernsehpreis, and a Goldene Kamera.

 Early life

-Berger was born in Vienna to musician Josef Berger and teacher Therese Jany.
+Berger was born in Vienna during the Second World War to musician Josef Berger (1902–1983) and teacher Therese Jany.
 She first appeared on stage at the age of four, when her father accompanied her singing on the piano.
-At the age of five she started ballet lessons.
+At the age of five, she started ballet lessons.

 Berger also took private acting lessons.
 In 1957, she won her first small role in The Unexcused Hour, one of the final films directed by Austrian auteur Willi Forst.
 She applied for the Max Reinhardt Seminar, a famous acting school in Vienna, and was accepted, but she left shortly afterwards after accepting a film role without permission.
 In 1958, she became the youngest member of the Josefstadt Theatre in Vienna and appeared in productions of L'Œuf, Charley's Aunt, Much Ado About Nothing and Cat on a Hot Tin Roof.